 When to Start Post-Surgery Physiotherapy

-The optimal timing for initiating physiotherapy depends on several factors including the surgical procedure, your overall health, and your surgeon’s protocol.
-Many orthopedic surgeons recommend beginning gentle exercises within 24 to 48 hours after surgery, even while hospitalized.
-These early interventions might include ankle pumps, breathing exercises, and passive range-of-motion activities that prevent complications without stressing healing tissues.
+The optimal timing depends on your surgery type, overall health, and surgeon’s protocol.
+Most orthopedic surgeons recommend beginning gentle exercises within 24-48 hours after surgery, even while hospitalized.

 Also Read: What Does a Physiotherapist Do?
 A Complete Guide for Scarborough Patients